rubyblox/pebbl_app/README.md

 ~~~~

 GTK and other GNOME libraries may typically be installed as part of a
 desktop environment on the host.

-These libraries should be installed
+These libraries should be installed separately, along with any
-separately along with any corresponding typelib data, previous to
+corresponding typelib data, previous to installing the
-installing the [Ruby-GNOME][ruby-gnome] gems.
+[Ruby-GNOME][ruby-gnome] gems.

+For openSUSE Tumbleweed platforms, the set of package dependencies for
+this project includes:

+> libatk-1_0-0 libcairo-gobject2 libcairo-script-interpreter2 libcairo2
+> libfontconfig1 libfreetype6 libgdk_pixbuf-2_0-0 libgio-2_0-0
+> libgirepository-1_0-1 libglib-2_0-0 libgobject-2_0-0 libgthread-2_0-0
+> libgtk-3-0 libharfbuzz-gobject0 libharfbuzz-icu0 libharfbuzz-subset0
+> libharfbuzz0 libpango-1_0-0 gobject-introspection-devel

+This is in addition to typelib information on SUSE platforms, for each
+library.

+If the Cinnamon desktop platform or gnome-builder is installed in
+addition to `gobject-introspection-devel`, this should serve to ensure
+that all dependencies for Ruby-GNOME are installed, including any
+library and typelib dependencies.

 **Debian-Based Distributions**